 The SubjuGator team and the Machine Intelligence Laboratory are proud to partner with several organizations in Northwest and Central Florida to provide insightful outreach programs to our community.
 The SubjuGator team presents the SubjuGator family of vehicles to grade school students and community members at local museums, UF's Engineering and Science Fair, and UF's Robotics Fair.
-Notatably, while testing in Panama City, FL the SubjuGator team held interactive presentations at Everitt and Surfside Middle School, Figure 19.
-In addition, SubjuGator members also instruct two, weeklong robotics summer camps for elementary and middle school students (ages 5-12), Figure 19.
-Students are taught principals of robotics, controls, and autonomy using Lego Mindstorms.
-The team's hope is to generate excitment for science and engineering in all ages.
+Notably, for the past three years SubjuGator members have taken several weeks out of their summer to instruct robotics summer camps for elementary and middle school students (ages 5-12), Figure 19.
+Students at this camp are taught principals of robotics, controls, and autonomy using Lego Mindstorms.
+The team's hope is to generate excitement for science and engineering in all ages.